Tarpon make long migrations to the Carolinas every summer. Here are the best ways to connect with one.

 “You don’t want a big weight near the nose of the fish when he’s hooked,” he said.
 “They shake their head on a jump and dislodge the hook.”

 Carter’s choice of tackle is a 7½- to 8-foot, heavy action rod with a long taper.
-He’s partial to the St. Croix Tide Master paired with a 6500 Penn Slammer or other baitrunner style reel spooled with 60-pound braid, with a 20-foot leader of 80- to 100-pound Suffix Superior mono and 5/0 to 8/0 Gamakatsu circle hooks.
+He uses a St. Croix rod paired with a 6500 Penn Slammer or other baitrunner style reel spooled with 60-pound braid, with a 20-foot leader of 80- to 100-pound Sufix Superior mono and 5/0 to 8/0 Gamakatsu circle hooks.

 Bonus: Artificial Baits